Water management in Greater Mexico City: Water supply

 The Federal District and State of Mexico combined had 1,089 registered wells at depths of 70 to 200 meters in 1994.
 This does not include wells operated by the National Water Commission, which are deeper.
 There are also a large number of non-registered wells, many of which are located in the State of Mexico.
 Wells are generally located in four different well fields.
 These are labeled as South (or Xochimilco), Metropolitan, East (or Texcoco region) and North well fields.

 Besides these well fields, the bulk water supply infrastructure of Greater Mexico city consists of two systems: Lerma and Cutzamala.
 Both systems are operated by the National Water Commission.

 The Lerma system, built in the 1940s, transfers 4.8 m3/s of water (6% of total water supply to Greater Mexico City) from well fields in the upper basin of the Lerma River in the west to Mexico City.

-The Cutzamala System built in stages from the late 1970s to the late 1990s to transfer 14.9 m3/s (19% of total supply) of water from the Cutzamala River in the Balsas River basin in the Southwest to Greater Mexico City for use as drinking water, lifting it over more than 1000 meters.
+The Cutzamala System was built in stages from the late 1970s to the late 1990s.
+It can transfer 14.9 m3/s (19% of total supply) of water from the Cutzamala River in the Balsas River basin in the Southwest to Greater Mexico City for use as drinking water, lifting it over more than 1000 meters.
 It utilizes 7 reservoirs, a 127-km long aqueduct with 21 km of tunnels, 7.5 km of canal, and a water treatment plant.
 Its cost was US$1.3 billion.
 While providing Mexico City with over 20% of its water, the Cutzamala system currently operates at only 47% of its total capacity.